Are you interested in a career in counselling? Do you aspire to be the change you want to see?

 This module draws from various theoretical frameworks, including Freud, Erikson, Piaget, Mahler and Stern, and explores group processes and personal development issues within a group context.
 The module consists of tutor facilitated group and independent self-awareness activities, such as Johari's Window, and evaluation of group dynamics in a process group to develop and nurture an in depth understanding of the self.
 Topics of self-awareness in relation to others, transference and countertransference, and adherence to the BACP code of ethics will be explored.

-- Counselling Skills in Action (30 credits) -
+- Practical Mastery - Counselling Skills in Action (20 credits)

 Year 2: